matt9527-marist/MyObsidianNotes/Parallel Processing/002 C++ Introduction.md

 	return rand() % 2; // 0 ≤ rand() ≤ RAND_MAX
 }
 ```
 Suppose we want to set a permission for obtaining a resource.
-This function is simply returning the number 0 or 1.
+This function is simply returning the number 0 or 1. *srand* ensures that the program will give a different output each time.
+Mod 2 ensures the output is 0 or 1.

+**If Statements**